 Torrox Costa Beaches

-Along a coastline of 9km, the town has a few nice beaches to offer.
-The most popular are Playa de Torrox, Playa del Peñoncillo and Playa Calaceite.
-Above the Playa de Torrox there’s also a lovely promenade, Paseo Maritimo Torrox.
+Along a coastline of 9km, Torrox Costa has a few nice beaches to offer.
+The most popular are Playa de Torrox, Playa del Peñoncillo, Playa las Dunas, Playa Calaceite, and Playa de las Lindes.
+Above the Playa de Torrox there’s also a lovely promenade, Paseo Maritimo de Torrox, stretching for about 2km.
 There you can enjoy a nice walk, or eat a delicious meal in one of the few restaurants while enjoying beautiful views.

 Where to park in Torrox Pueblo & Torrox Costa?